OpenSourceEconomics/skillmodels/docs/source/names_and_concepts.rst

 params is a vector with all estimated parameters of the model.
 To evaluate the likelihood function, params has to be parsed into several quantities (Names follow conventions of Kalman filtering literature where possible):

-    * **deltas**: list with one matrix per period with the estimated parameters related to control variables in the measurement and anchoring equations, including constants.
+    * **deltas**: list with one matrix per period with the estimated parameters related to control variables in the measurement and anchoring equations, including constants

-    .. todo:: Add the possibility that no control variables and constants are used.

     * **psi**: vector with the parameters of the policy function used for endogeneity correction.
-Only needed if endog_correction is True.
-    * **tau**: Parameters used to incorporate the additively separable part of the endogeneity correction proposed by CHS into the transition equations.
 Only needed if endog_correction is True.
     * **H**: Matrix with factor loadings for the measurement and anchoring equations, i.e. for all Kalman updates.
 It has the shape [nupdates, nfac].
     * **R**: Vector of length nupdates with the variances of the measurement equations
     * **Q**: List of [nfac x nfac] matrices for each stage with the variances of the transition equations on the diagonals.